aji/blog/posts/2024-01-29-reader-mode-it-just-works.md

 was everywhere even though people hated it?
 How is this different from the Open Graph protocol?
 How is this different from Sitemaps or WebP or Flexbox?

 The main difference?
-A standard won't really help.
-The web community finds itself in a situation which is all too familiar to software engineers: things are good *enough*, and the problems aren't a big deal.
+A standard won't help.
+Not that much, anyway.
+The web community finds itself in a situation which is all too familiar to software
+engineers: things are good *enough*, and the problems aren't a big deal.
 The only changes to reader modes that anyone feels are worth the time and energy are the small, incremental ones that gradually improve the situation, and widespread adoption of a standard is simply not one of those things.
 Ultimately, most of the people who would play nice with a standardized reader mode are already reciting the `<article>` and `<p>` incantations they got from Stack Overflow.

 Furthermore, for the small number of people that want a good reader mode experience for their website but can't make it work, a standard won't